 - Isn’t trying to make an income off their music

-- Isn’t willing to invest much money into their music
+- Isn’t trying to invest much money into their music

-- Doesn’t invest much time into their music
+- Doesn’t invest a lot of time into their music

 - Isn’t hungry to learn more about growing in their craft